Immersions and translation structures I: The space of structures on the pointed disk: The set of translation structures on the disk

 \subsection{The set-theoretic moduli space}

-Let $\{(U_j,\phi_j): j \in \sJ\}$ be an atlas of charts determining a translation structure on the disk $\Delta$.
+Throughout this paper, $\Delta$ denotes a fixed choice of an oriented open topological $2$-dimensional disk with basepoint $x_0 \in \Delta$.
+Let $\{(U_j,\phi_j): j \in \sJ\}$ be an atlas of charts determining a translation structure on $\Delta$.
 Because $\Delta$ is simply connected, by analytic continuation there is a unique map $\phi:\Delta \to \R^2$ so that \begin{enumerate} \item $\phi(x_0)=\0$, where $\0=(0,0) \in \R^2$. \item For each $j \in \sJ$, the map $\phi|_{U_j}$ agrees with $\phi_j$ up to postcomposition with a translation. \end{enumerate} This map $\phi$ is a local homeomorphism called the {\em developing map} in the language of $(G,X)$ structures.
-See \cite{Thurston}.
+See \cite[\S 3.4]{Thurston}.
 Observe that the single chart $(\Delta,\phi)$ determines a translation surface structure on $\Delta$ which is the same as the original structure.
 Conversely, each orientation preserving local homeomorphism $\phi:\Delta \to \R^2$ determines a translation structure: the one determined by the atlas $\{(\Delta,\phi)\}$.

 We will say a {\em pointed local homeomorphism} (from $(\Delta,x_0)$ to $(\R^2,\0)$) is an orientation preserving local homeomorphism $\phi:\Delta \to \R^2$ so that $\phi(x_0)=\0$.
 We use $\PLH$ to denote the collection of all such maps.
 Observe that our developing maps lie in $\PLH$, and $\PLH$ is naturally identified with the collection of all translation structures on $(\Delta,x_0)$ modulo sameness.